learn-co-curriculum/uci-mod-3-object-has-many-through-lab/README.md

 - The `Patient` class needs an instance method, `#doctors`, that iterates over that patient's `Appointment`s and collects the doctor that belongs to each `Appointment`.

-<p class='util--hide'>View <a href='https://learn.co/lessons/ruby-objects-has-many-through-lab'>Has Many Objects Through Lab</a> on Learn.co and start learning to code for free.</p>